galenhaggerty/galenhaggerty/README.md

 ### Welcome to my Github Profile!

-Here are things about me:
+Here are some things about me:

 - 🎓 I'm currently working on my Masters Degree at Pace University
 - 🐍 I'm learning R & Python